Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: L and A algebras

 Notice, that the quasi-isomorphisms we have described are useful for calculation of homology.
 For example, as we have seen in Section \ref{S:BV} the space of fields in pure spinor formalism can be equipped with odd symplectic form (\ref {tr}) that vanishes if the sum of ghost numbers of arguments is $>3$; the space of fields should be factorized with respect to the kernel of this form.
 It follows that homology and cohomology of $U(YM)$ with coefficients in any module vanish in dimensions $>3$.
 From the other side the form (\ref {tr}) can be used to establish Poincar\'e duality in the cohomology of $U(YM)$.

 It is easy to reduce classification of deformations of A$\ity$ algebra $A$ to a homological problem (see \cite{Penkava}).
 Namely it is clear that an infinitesimal deformation of $Q$ obeying $[Q,Q]=0$ is an odd derivation $q$ obeying $[Q,q] =0$.
 The operator $Q$ specifies a differential on the space of all derivations by the formula We see that infinitesimal deformations correspond to cocycles of this differential.
 It is easy to see that two infinitesimal deformations belonging to the same cohomology class are equivalent (if $q=[Q,v]$ where $v$ is a derivation then we can eliminate $q$ by a change of variables $exp(v)$).
-We see that the classes of infinitesimal deformations can be identified with homology $H(Vect(\mathbb{V}),d)$ of the space of vector fields.
+We see that the classes of infinitesimal deformations can be identified with homology $\rH(Vect(\mathbb{V}),d)$ of the space of vector fields.
 (Vector fields on $\mathbb{V}$ are even and odd derivations of $\mathbb{Z}_2$-graded algebra of formal power series.)
 If the number of operations is finite we can restrict ourselves to polynomial vector fields (in other words, we can replace $Vect(\mathbb{V})$ with $\cobar A\otimes A$).

-The above construction is another particular case of Hochschild cohomology ( the cohomology with coefficients in coefficients in $\mathbb{C}$ was defined in terms of cobar construction. ) We denote it by $\widehat {HH}(A,A)$ (if we are working with formal power series) or by $HH(A,A)$ (if we are working with polynomials).
+The above construction is another particular case of Hochschild cohomology ( the cohomology with coefficients in coefficients in $\mathbb{C}$ was defined in terms of cobar construction. ) We denote it by $\widehat {\rHH}(A,A)$ (if we are working with formal power series) or by $\rHH(A,A)$ (if we are working with polynomials).
 Notice that these cohomologies have a structure of (super) Lie algebra induced by commutator of vector fields.

-We will give a definition of Hochschild cohomology of differential graded associative algebra $(A,d_A)$ with coefficients in a differential bimodule $(M,d_M)$ in terms of Hochschild cochains (multilinear functionals on $A$ with values in $M$).
+We shall give a definition of Hochschild cohomology of differential graded associative algebra $(A,d_A)$ with coefficients in a differential bimodule $(M,d_M)$ in terms of Hochschild cochains (multilinear functionals on $A$ with values in $M$).

 We use the standard notation for the degree $\bar{a}=i$ of a homogeneous element $a\in A_i$.

 We first associate with the pair $(A,M)$ a bicomplex $(C^{n,m},D_I,D_{II}), n\geq 0$, $D_I:C^{n,m}\rightarrow C^{n+1,m} $,$D_{II}:C^{n,m}\rightarrow C^{n,m+1}$ as follows: